 Before attending the briefing session, students must:

-- view the briefing slides on Examplify here;
+- view the briefing slides on Examplify Take-Home Exam here;

-(Access to the Examplify software will be granted after 30 June 2023).
+(Access to the Examplify software will be granted from 24 June 2026.)

 - read the attached briefing document on Zoom Invigilation here;

 The briefing session will be conducted via Zoom.
-Students will receive information on the Zoom briefing session upon successful registration.
+Students will receive information on the Zoom briefing session through their NUS email address by 25 June 2026.
 Students must join the briefing session using their mobile phone.

 |